omegion/blog/content/articles/database-backup-with-kubernetes-cron-job.md

 ## Conclusion

-In this tutorial we created a CronJob to create database backups for our self-managed database.
+In this tutorial, we created a CronJob to create database backups for our self-managed database.